L128/Email_Invoice_Handler/README.md

 Using IMAP to receive emails, pdfplummer to check the invoices in the attachment, SMTP to send them to my accountant.

 Using a lot of code from @Paramiao, https://github.com/paramiao/pyMail.
-Added support for Chinese and updated old APIs.
 This pyMail.py is sufficient for basic email scripting.

+I added support for Chinese and updated old APIs.

 main.py does:
 1. Goes over INBOX